Skip to main content

 In the past, health systems experienced several advantages by keeping equipment, supplies, and full-time employees in-house.
 But each of those perceived advantages also brings risks.

 For example, health systems that want to own their own equipment also carry the burdens of maintaining, servicing, repairing, and replacing those devices.
-Then, when margins get tight, health systems are left with two difficult choices.
+Then, when margins get tight, health systems are left with 2 difficult choices.
 They can ask for increasingly limited capital expenses or continue to use outdated equipment.

 What’s more, hospitals that insource lab supplies and reagents may lack the purchasing power they need to keep their costs in check, especially during supply chain crunches.
 And organizations that keep all of their lab employees in-house must compete for talent on their own amid a national clinical lab staffing crisis.